Role of the Trustee

 Trustees take on a leadership role in the organisation, ensuring that the charity remains focused on its long-term vision and has the resources to achieve its goals.
 The trustees have a responsibility to support and oversee the management, staff and volunteers involved in the charity.
 They also must ensure that the organisation meets its legal obligations and that its finances are properly managed.
 Ultimately the trustees need to ensure that the charity operates in a transparent and fair way.

 Becoming a charity trustee can seem daunting at first.
 Below we have set out the main areas of responsibility in straightforward language in order to help you understand your role and responsibilities.

 How Can I ensure I’m doing a Good Job as a Charity Trustee?

-The Governance Code for Community, Voluntary and Charity Organisations sets out a standard of good practice for governance in Irish nonprofits.
-The Code identifies 5 principles on which good governance is based.
+The Charities Regulator launched a new Charities Governance Code in late 2018.
+This Code sets out a mandatory standard for governance in Irish charities.
+The Code identifies 6 principles on which good governance is based.
 By looking at these principles we can identify some of the key responsibilities for charity trustees.

 What do these principles mean in practice for charity trustees?

-The Governance Code describes a board of trustees that provides leadership in a number of ways.
-Firstly through making sure that the vision and values of the organisation are clear to everyone.
+The Code emphasises the primary responsibility of trustees to their charity's governing document and also to ensure that their charity promotes its charitable purpose only and that it is of public benefit.
+In order to make this a reality trustees must make sure that the vision of the organisation is clear to everyone.
 Also by providing a written plan for the organisation that everyone involved can refer to and that the trustees can review the organisation’s progress against.
-The trustees must also hold the staff and volunteers of the organisation to account.

 The culture of an organisation is underpinned by the governing body, so trustees need to ensure they lead by example.

-Therefore charities must be accountable to a range of stakeholders, including the general public.
+Therefore charities must be actively accountable to a range of stakeholders, including the general public.